The rate of death from heart attack, stroke and cancer have been declining for the past 20 years according to the CDC.

 - Severe Burns

-How is a claim paid?
+How is a critical illness claim paid?

-These policies provide a lump sum payment when you have been diagnosed with one of the critical illnesses outlined in your policy contract.
+Critical illness insurance policies provide a lump sum payment when you have been diagnosed with one of the critical illnesses outlined in your policy contract.
 In your policy contract there is usually a table listing the critical illness and what percentage of the benefit you would receive.
 The percentage you receive is based on the severity of your medical condition and are set by the insurance carrier.
 These policies are not treated like disability insurance, so employment is not a requirement.

-The benefit you receive from your critical illness policy can be used to pay for anything you like.
+The benefit you receive from your critical illness insurance policy can be used to pay for anything you like.
 It pays directly to you, unlike health insurance which pays to the doctor.
 Always make sure to fully understand what critical illnesses are covered and which ones are not before purchasing a policy.

 How do I purchase a policy?